A Preterist Commentary on Revelation 12: Summary and Highlights

 Revelation 12:1-2 Preterist Commentary: According to Luke 1:26 the Sun was in Virgo when Gabriel announced to Mary that She was to be with Child.

 As stated above, the virgin in vs. 1-2 represents the God’s people.
 She is illustrated in the sky by the constellation Virgo–the virgin.
-Not surprisingly, Virgo, the virgin, has a “crown” of twelve visible stars.2 Two thousand years ago, the sun was in the constellation Virgo during the month of Elul, the sixth month of the Hebrew calendar.3 The twelve constellations of the zodiac form a procession across the night sky during the course of a year.
+Not surprisingly, Virgo, the virgin, has a “crown” of twelve visible stars.2 Furthermore, Virgo also has two wings just as does this woman (Revelation 12:14.)3 Two thousand years ago, the sun was in the constellation Virgo during the month of Elul, the sixth month of the Hebrew calendar.4 The twelve constellations of the zodiac form a procession across the night sky during the course of a year.
 All constellations are present daily though during part of the year some of them cannot be seen as a result of being drowned out by the light of day.
 During the month of Elul, the constellation Virgo lies behind the sun and is thus made invisible by it.
 Virgo, like all the signs of the zodiac, is positioned along the ecliptic, the invisible line in which the sun and moon trace through the sky.
 The moon passes through all twelve signs of the zodiac in about twenty-seven days.
 Therefore, Virgo, resting along the ecliptic, with her head facing Leo and her feet pointing to Libra will appear to stand on the moon one day of this month.
 According to Luke 1:26, the angel Gabriel visited Mary during the sixth month to announce to her that she would be with child.
 This is Elul, the month in which the sun appears to be in the womb of Virgo.
 John suggests in this verse that on the day in which the moon rested on Virgo’s feet, Jesus was conceived.

 Revelation 12:1-2 Commentary: The Sun representing the King and Moon possibly representing the High Priest appears to be a Sign of Jesus, the king and High Priest according to Hebrews 7.